baracil/jplugman/README.md

 JPlugman is a plugin manager that can be used in modular Java projects.
 Its main features are :

 * hot-swapping : a plugin can be added/removed/updated while the application is running.
-* dependency management : service provided by a plugin can be used by the main application but also by other plugins.
+* dependency management : requirement provided by a plugin can be used by the main application but also by other plugins.
 * simple packaging : plugins are zip files.

 This module is released under MIT license.